MoebiusZero/AutoCreamAPI/README.md

 #####NOTE####
+THE PROGRAM IS CURRENTLY BROKEN CAUSED BY AN UNKNOWN UPDATE.
+UNLESS SOMEONE HAS A FIX OR IF I HAVE TIME TO LOOK INTO THIS FURTHER, THIS PROGRAM REMAINS BROKEN

 I did not write this application, all I did was simply compile it for use so you don't have to compile it yourself!
 Below is the original Read Me file from the original creator.
 #############